 Traditional concealed door closers can certainly improve entryway aesthetics by hiding closing mechanisms inside doors or frames.
 At the same time, they successfully satisfy space issues where there may not be enough meat for an overhead door closer.
-However, door manufacturers in particular sometimes take issue with using traditional concealed door closers.
+However, door manufacturers in particular sometimes take issue with using traditional concealed hinges.
 They cite a variety of concerns including, but not limited to, costs associated with additional machining, standardization, and transport.

 Machining & Standardization Conflicts